Status of NEC (Necrotizing Enterocolitis) Litigation

 While the exact cause of NEC remains undetermined, according to researchers, available information from multiple clinical studies has concluded a connection between cow’s milk or baby formula based on cow’s milk and adverse outcomes.

-According to the AAP, “Premature babies who are breastfed are less likely to develop intestinal infections than are babies who are formula-fed.
+“Premature babies who are breastfed are less likely to develop intestinal infections than are babies who are formula-fed.
 The milk you produce in the first few days contains high concentrations of antibodies to help your baby fight infection.”

-A 2017 review published by the American Society for Nutrition noted: “Several studies have indicated that bovine milk-based infant formulas lead to a higher incidence of NEC in preterm infants than does human milk (HM).”
-Another study published at the National Center for Biotechnology Information concluded that “In preterm and low birth weight infants, feeding with formula compared with donor breast milk results in a higher rate of short-term growth but also a higher risk of developing necrotizing enterocolitis.”
+Another study published at the National Center for Biotechnology Information concluded, “In preterm and low birth weight infants, feeding with formula compared with donor breast milk results in a higher rate of short-term growth but also a higher risk of developing necrotizing enterocolitis.”

 Investigators at the Johns Hopkins Children’s Center prompted doctors to call for a change in feeding practices in NICUs.
 “The stark differences in the risk of NEC, its complications, and the need for surgery between babies who receive human donor milk and those who get formula signal the need for a change,” said Elizabeth Critofalo, MD.

-Background on NEC: What is it, and what are the risks?
+Background on NEC: What Is It and What Are the Risks?

 Stanford’s Children’s Health lists procedures that doctors may need to use to treat NECs, including: